QuantEcon/lecture-source-py/source/rst/numpy.rst

     a

-What's happened is that we have changed ``a`` by changing ``b``
+What's happened is that we have changed ``a`` by changing ``b``.

-The name ``b`` is bound to ``a`` and becomes just another reference to the array (the Python assignment model is described in more detail :doc:`later in the course <python_advanced_features>`)
+The name ``b`` is bound to ``a`` and becomes just another reference to the array (the Python assignment model is described in more detail :doc:`later in the course <python_advanced_features>`).

-Hence, it has equal rights to make changes to that array
+Hence, it has equal rights to make changes to that array.

 This is in fact the most sensible default behavior!

-It means that we pass around only pointers to data, rather than making copies
+It means that we pass around only pointers to data, rather than making copies.

-Making copies is expensive in terms of both speed and memory
+Making copies is expensive in terms of both speed and memory.